 - The character of Anya from Buffy the Vampire Slayer could also be considered a variation on this device.
 Anya was a 1,120-year-old former demon, who did not understand the conventions of humans and, therefore, had wacky misunderstandings and needed to have things explained to her.
 Anya eventually subverted this trope in a (according to some) Good Troi Episode which flashed back to show her in her pre-demonic days.
 Turns out that her inability to grasp the conventions of humans has less to do with her being a former demon, and more to do with her just being very literal-minded.

-- Mork and Mindy once had a clever Lamp Shade Hanging about this trope when, in one of the last seasons of the show, Mindy exclaimed in exasperation, "Oh, Mork, what Earth concept have you misunderstood this week?"
+- Mork & Mindy once had a clever Lamp Shade Hanging about this trope when, in one of the last seasons of the show, Mindy exclaimed in exasperation, "Oh, Mork, what Earth concept have you misunderstood this week?"

-- The TV series Hard Time On Planet Earth starred Martin Kove as an alien criminal sentenced to serve out his time on the unimportant backwater planet Earth.
+- The TV series Hard Time on Planet Earth starred Martin Kove as an alien criminal sentenced to serve out his time on the unimportant backwater planet Earth.
 Accompanied by his "warden" (a computer-animated flying eye), the protagonist used his inhuman strength to fight bad guys while Walking the Earth

-- The short-lived Nickelodeon show The Journey Of Allen Strange, about a young Energy Being living incognito as a human on Earth.
+- The short-lived Nickelodeon show The Journey of Allen Strange, about a young Energy Being living incognito as a human on Earth.